 - Inquiry, Exploration, and Service Learning in the Sagebrush Ecosystem curriculum with 10 lesson plans aligned to the Next Generation Science Standards and Common Core State Standards

-- Sagebrush Ecosystem Trunks created by Audubon Rockies with support from the Bureau of Land Management (BLM) contain hands-on resources, activities, and books
+- Sagebrush Ecosystem Trunks created by Audubon Rockies with support from the Bureau of Land Management (BLM); contain hands-on resources including skulls, activities, and books

 - Multimedia presentations to support the lessons

-Click here for U.S. Fish and Wildlife Service sagebrush education resources produced by Rick Reynolds and Engaging Every Student in partnership with Audubon Rockies, BLM, and other partners.
+Click here for U.S. Fish and Wildlife Service sagebrush education resources produced by Rick Reynolds and Engaging Every Student in partnership with over 50 partners from around the West, including Audubon Rockies, BLM, the Nature Conservancy, the Idaho Rangeland Resource Commission, and the states.
 Research has shown the many benefits of getting students outside to connect with nature, so optional field experiences and service learning opportunities are available.

 More Free Sagebrush Education Resources